Quickest Detection of COVID-19 Pandemic Onset

-The same numerical analysis has been conducted for ``scenario 2'', also shown in Fig.~\ref{fig:tmp}.
-In scenario 2, we suppose that in the controlled regime, any $\mu_{0,n}$ is an instantiation of a uniform random variable with support $(1-\alpha,1)$, while in the critical regime any $\mu_{1,n}$ is an instantiation of a uniform random variable with support $(1,1+10 \, \alpha)$.
-To implement the Page's test, it is assumed that the mean values are constant, i.e., $\mu_{0,n}=1-\alpha$ and $\mu_{1,n}=1+\alpha$, as in scenario 1.
-Of course, no assumption about the mean values is instead needed for implementing the MAST test, except that they are bounded by one.
-We see that MAST outperforms Page's test, confirming its effectiveness when the mean values $\{\mu_{0,n}\}$ and $\{\mu_{1,n}\}$ are unknown, except for being bounded as shown in~\eqref{eq:constraint}, namely $\mu_{0,n}\le 1$ and $\mu_{1,n}> 1$, for all $n$.
+The same numerical analysis has been conducted for ``scenario 1'' and ``scenario 2'', also shown in Fig.~\ref{fig:tmp}.
+In scenario~1, we suppose that in the controlled regime, any $\mu_{0,n}$ is an instantiation of a uniform random variable with support $(1-\alpha,1)$, while in the critical regime any $\mu_{1,n}$ is an instantiation of a uniform random variable with support $(1,1+10 \, \alpha)$.
+In scenario~2, instead, we suppose that the sequences $\{ \mu_{0,k} \}$ and $\{ \mu_{1,k} \}$ are sinusoidal with a period of 75 days.\footnote{ Scenario~2 is consistent with the sequences of mean values obtained by the COVID-19 epidemic data observed for different countries~\cite{MAST-Nature}.} Specifically, in the controlled regime the sinusoid oscillates in $(1 - \alpha,1)$, while in the critical regime it oscillates in $(1,1 + 10 \, \alpha)$.
+To implement the Page's test in both scenarios~1 and~2, it is assumed that the mean values are constant, i.e., $\mu_{0,n}=1-\alpha$ and $\mu_{1,n}=1+\alpha$, as in scenario~0.
+Clearly, no assumption about the mean values is instead needed for implementing the MAST test, except that they are bounded by one.
+In Fig.~\ref{fig:tmp}, we see that MAST outperforms Page's test, confirming its effectiveness when the mean values $\{\mu_{0,n}\}$ and $\{\mu_{1,n}\}$ are unknown, except for being bounded as shown in~\eqref{eq:constraint}.